(This article involves a lot of visual material not easily demonstrated by words; therefore we recommend watching the video below instead).

 A third way is to use a footstool, instead of crossing your legs.
 This is Rafael's preferred way of playing over longer durations, allowing for the comfort of the modern position while avoiding pains and aches over.
 In the image below you can see Rafael's right leg (on the left of the image) is lifted higher thanks to a footstool

 Footstalls do not need to be fancy.
 You can find them on Amazon from $10/ £10 / €10.
+You can experiment with their position to see what feels right for you.

 Classical guitar posture

-In classical guitar musicians tend to place the guitar on the opposite leg – as demonstrated below.
+In classical guitar, musicians tend to place the guitar on the opposite leg – as demonstrated below.
 There is no right or wrong way in the context of flamenco, but this is a common difference between flamenco and classical guitarists.
 Arguably the posture for the classical guitarists allows them to focus more on technical work on the fretboard, whereas the flamenco posture allows for more fluid open strumming with certain styles – although in many instances it is not useful to generalise and it comes down to player preference.

 How not to sit

-But whatever you do during practice, please do not sit as Rafael demonstrates below.
-It will result in inferior practice and entrench bad habits.
 Of course it is OK to relax while playing, and a very natural inclination after a long day's work – but please do not make this part of your disciplined practice – for your playing (and body!) will suffer as a result.